openfga/cli/README.md

           can_view: true
           can_write: true
           can_share: false
-    list-objects: # a set of list objects to run
+    list_objects: # a set of list objects to run
       - user: user:anne
         type: folder
         assertions: